Learn More

 Unlike withdrawals, 401(k) loans are not permanent distributions, as the borrowed amount must be repaid with interest into your own retirement account.

 You may borrow up to $50,000 or 50% of your vested plan balance, whichever is lower.
 If your vested balance is below $10,000, some plans allow you to borrow the full amount.
-However, plan sponsors may impose stricter internal limits than those set by the IRS.
+Plan sponsors can also impose stricter limits than those required by the IRS.

 Your plan provider may also choose not to offer loans or may impose additional eligibility conditions, such as a minimum loan threshold.
 Before applying, consider the following: